jkornelsen/team_progress/README.md

 A good place to start is the pre-built quest **Bacon for Dinner.** If you're not a divergent thinker, you may still enjoy the **Rays** scenario, designed like a standard idler.

-The original idea behind this game was to be an *incremental-plus,* with roleplaying mechanics to provide the flexibility other idlers lack.
+The original idea behind this game was to be an *incremental-plus,* with tabletop mechanics to provide the flexibility other idlers lack.
 Like, employees from a rival factory might suddenly attack with staplers.
-A lot of the scenarios ended up as primarily either incremental or RPG rather than both.

 ## Right for you?